 - DCD estimates.
-The full DCD dataset (going back to 2009) is also publicly available at the SFID website (2021 estimates will be released in early 2024). - Statewide adequacy estimates are not available for Hawaii in all years (due to it being a geographically isolated, single-district state), and for Vermont between 2017 and 2021 (due to data irregularities).
-Estimates for D.C. apply to a single school district (District of Columbia Public Schools). - .
+The full DCD dataset (going back to 2009) is also publicly available at the SFID website (2022 estimates will be released in mid-2024).
+Statewide adequacy estimates are not available for Alaska (isolated, unique costs), Hawaii (isolated, single-district), and Vermont (missing/irregular data).
+Estimates for D.C. apply to a - single school district (District of Columbia Public Schools).
+We also recommend that New York results be interpreted with particular caution (see SID users' guide for more information). .
 We characterize each state's statewide adequacy as low, medium, or high by averaging within-year z-scores for percent above adequate and average funding gap and dividing states into three groups using these average z-scores (terciles). - " "Chronically below adequate" districts are those with funding gaps (percent difference between actual and adequate funding) among the 20 percent largest in the nation. - The regional and U.S. averages in the middle graph (the teal and gold diamonds, respectively) are unweighted-i.e., they represent adequacy in the typical state, not the typical student. - The trend graph in the right panel presents the average statewide funding gap (the percentage difference between actual and estimated adequate funding for the typical student) normalized within each year (converted to standard deviations) such that the average is zero.
 This allows for more appropriate comparisons over time.
-In the first bullet of this panel, states' net changes between 2011 and 2021 are characterized as "substantial" if the absolute change exceeds 0.3 s.d., "modest" if the absolute change is between 0.05 and 0.3 s.d., and "no more or less adequate" if the absolute change does not exceed 0.05 s.d.
+In the first bullet of this panel, states' net changes between 2012 and 2022 are characterized as "substantial" if the absolute change exceeds 0.3 s.d., "modest" if the absolute change is between 0.05 and 0.3 s.d., and "no more or less adequate" if the absolute change does not exceed 0.05 s.d.
 Axis ranges for this graph are expanded in a handful of states.